epiccurious/jade-diy/README.md

 - You have questions about how to use the Jade hardware wallet.
 Refer to the manufacturer's documentation or contact them instead.

-- You can't be bothered to learn how to operate a computer.
-We will be using the Terminal.
+- You're a normie who can't be bothered to learn how to operate a computer.
+(We will be using the Terminal console which normies find scary.)

 - You are not willing to use Linux.
 (This guide only supports Linux Ubuntu for now but planning to add macOS support soon once I iron out the brew dependencies.)